aikovdp/blog/src/content/blog/gradle-wrapper.md

 ## What's the problem?

 The Gradle Wrapper scripts do **not** work without the Wrapper JAR present in the repository.
+If you execute a Wrapper script without the JAR, it will simply crash.
+There is an [open feature request](https://github.com/gradle/gradle/issues/11816) on Gradle's GitHub to automatically download the Wrapper JAR using only the command-line scripts, but that hasn't been implemented yet.

+Inspired by the Gradle Wrapper, Apache has also created an official [Maven Wrapper](https://maven.apache.org/wrapper/index.html), providing similar functionality.
+The Maven Wrapper _does_ allow automatically downloading the Wrapper JAR if it's not already present in the repository, unlike Gradle's implementation where the command-line scripts can't run at all without the JAR.

-Executables are prone to tampering if they aren't properly verified however, and storing binary files in a Git repository is often considered a bad practice.
-So should you be checking your Wrapper JAR into your repository?
+This leaves you with only one option when using the Gradle Wrapper: include the JAR in your repository.
+But executables are prone to tampering if they aren't properly verified, and storing binary files in a Git repository is often considered a bad practice. **So should you be checking your Wrapper JAR into your repository, and what's the impact?**

 ### Wrapper Verification